 Growing Kohlrabi

 Kohlrabi is an odd-looking member of the cabbage family grown for its bulb-like stem that tastes like a mild, sweet turnip.
 You can also eat the leaves.
-High in fiber and vitamin C, kohlrabi is a fast-growing, cool-season crop for both spring and fall.
-Plants are ready to harvest just a few weeks after planting.
-The key to good kohlrabi is steady growth from the start.
-Avoid root-bound transplants.
+High in fiber and vitamin C, kohlrabi is a fast-growing cool-weather crop, with plants ready to harvest just a few weeks after planting.
+Try growing kohlrabi in spring or fall.

-Set out spring transplants about 4 weeks before the last frost so they mature in cool weather.
-Transplants just out of a greenhouse need initial protection from freezes.
-Set out fall transplants about 6 weeks before the first frost.
-In fall, plants “hardened” by gradual exposure to cool weather are tolerant of frost.
+Set out spring plants about 4 weeks before the last frost so they mature in cool weather.
+Plants just out of a greenhouse need initial protection from freezes.
+Set out fall plants about 6 weeks before the first frost.
+In fall, plants "hardened" by gradual exposure to cool weather are tolerant of frost.
 Kohlrabi that matures in cool weather is deliciously sweet.

 Kohlrabi needs at least 6 hours of full sun each day; more is better.
 Give it fertile, well-drained, moist soil with plenty of rich organic matter.
 A soil pH between 6.5 and 6.8 discourages clubroot disease.
 To check pH, test the soil with a purchased kit, or get a soil test through your regional Cooperative Extension office.
 Fertilize and lime according to test recommendations.